Alejandro Obregón: Murals

-Tierra, Mar, y Aire (Earth, Sea, and Wind) is a mural currently on the façade of the Mezrahi building, located at 53 Carrera and 76th Street in Barranquilla, Colombia.
+Tierra, mar y aire (Earth, Sea, and Wind) is a mural currently on the façade of the Mezrahi building, located at 53 Carrera and 76th Street in Barranquilla, Colombia.
 Obregón was commissioned to create the mural by Samuel Mezrahi, father of the current owner and resident of the building, Mair Mezrahi-Tourgemen, when the artist was at the midpoint of his artistic career.
 Obregón was paid 15,000.00 pesos to complete the project.
 It took Obregón around a year to finish the mural, as he chose an extremely delicate and time-consuming approach, requiring a complex process called mosaic.
-To construct the mural, he glued individual pieces of cristinac on the wall of the Mezrahi building.
-Tierra, Mar y Aire covers the entire height of the three-story building wall.
+To construct the mural, he glued individual pieces of ceramic tiles (Cristanac) on the wall of the Mezrahi building.
+Tierra, mar y aire covers the entire height of the three-story building wall.
 The surface of the work measures 9 × 6 m.
 Obregón utilized intense colors and symbols that pay tribute to the tropical nature of the area.
-Although, the mural is in need of repair, no effort has been made as the materials are no longer being manufactured.
+Although the mural is in need of repair, no effort has been made as the materials are no longer being manufactured.

-Cosas de Aire (Air Things), created in 1970, was donated by The BBVA Bank of Colombia to the Museo de Arte Moderno de Barranquilla in 2008.
-It is an acrylic mural on mortar cement, measuring 16.5x9 meters, featuring bright and sweeping geometric patterns, devoid of the brushstrokes that are typical of his work.
+Cosas de aire (Air Things), created in 1970, was donated by The BBVA Bank of Colombia to the Museo de Arte Moderno de Barranquilla in 2008.
+It is an acrylic mural on mortar cement, measuring 16.5x9 meters, featuring bright and sweeping geometric patterns devoid of the brushstrokes that are typical of his work.
 It is the last of a series of five murals painted by Obregón in Barranquilla.